Key Metrics for eCommerce Performance Analysis

 Inventory Turnover and Stockouts

 Inventory turnover and stockouts show how healthy your inventory is.
 A higher turnover rate means items sell faster and holding costs stay lower.
-However, turnover can look “good” if you keep running out of stock, so you should track both together.
+However, turnover can look “good” if you keep running out of stock, so track both together.

 Important metrics